azampagl/kohana-compress/README.md

 ## Requirements

 - PHP 5.2+
-- Kohana PHP 3.1 (read the docs!)
+- Kohana PHP 3.2 (read the docs!)

 ## Setup

 - Enable the compress module in Kohana's bootstrap file.
-- Create a writable folder for the compressed files.
+- Create a writable folder for the compressed files (i.e. DOCROOT/media/cache).

 ## Configuration